Purple Passion Plant

 π¦ Purple Passion Humidity Requirements

-Avoid misting: Most fuzzy-leaved plant guides advise against misting, and Purple Passion is a textbook case.
-The trichomes hold water on the leaf, the surface stays wet, and within a day or two you can have fungal spots or rot.
+The trichomes hold water on the leaf, the surface stays wet, and fungal spots follow.
 Raise humidity in the air around the plant, not on the leaves.

 Should You Remove the Flowers?